Forrest22/MrSuicideSheep-Backgrounds/README.md

 I had a lot of fun doing small (S)CSS learnings and was proudly able to make a CSS glitch effect based off of Chris Coyier's wonderful [Glitch Effect on Text / Images / SVG](https://css-tricks.com/glitch-effect-text-images-svg/) since I didn't know how to use mixins in the beginning of this project.

 Swiper proved to be a very easy to use library and I am very happy with how it works as a gallery modal.

+## Future Roadmap

+I would like to in the future follow up on the following feature ideas:

+- Self updater of images
+  - This would mean having to support the images myself so that they can be pre-sorted, otherwise it would only have the current page's images?
+- Sort via color groupings as per <https://tomekdev.com/posts/sorting-colors-in-js>